eugen-live/newman-parallel-run/README.md

 ## Create the new npm project

-Simply run `npm init -y` and install the 3 dependencies: `npm i async newman path`
+Simply run `npm init -y` and install the 3 dependencies: `npm i async newman path newman-reporter-html`

 ## The script !